Description of Program

 PSY 225 Social Psychology

-All ORL courses must be taken at La Salle University.
 Students in the Organizational Leadership program must successfully complete a minimum of 120 credits to earn the Bachelor of Arts degree.
+At least half of the courses required in the major must be completed at La Salle University.
 Students must complete the program with a minimum 2.00 GPA.

 The online Organizational Leadership program is part of the College of Professional and Continuing Studies, which is dedicated to meeting the needs of adult learners.
 This program has been designed to help students achieve their educational goals quickly without sacrificing quality.